jpnoob/vn-knowledge/BGI/readme.txt

 unknown info:
-- i used ethornelltools/bgidisassembler to disassemble the ._bp files in sysprg.arc. haven't really looked at these files. it also seems bgidecoder doesn't like these files (and bgidisassembler doesn't like the normal script files)
+- i used ethornelltools/bgidisassembler to disassemble the ._bp files in sysprg.arc. haven't really looked at these files. it also seems bgidecode doesn't like these files (and bgidisassembler doesn't like the normal script files)
 - the binary script files are in some kind of "assembly language" format: